Our guide to getting your driver's licence

 For those completing the written test, you’ll need to visit a Department of Transport and Main Roads customer service centre, participating QGAP office, or a licence-issuing police station.
 This is where you’ll hand over your driver licence application form, show your ID, pay the application fees, and most importantly, complete the written test.
 The written test has 30 multiple-choice questions about road rules and driver licence requirements.

-While you shouldn’t be too daunted by the test, you’ll need to study up.
+While you shouldn’t be too daunted by either test, you’ll need to study up.
 So read Your keys to driving in Queensland, look at our driver skill videos and checklists, and run through an online practice test as many times as possible.